 Summary historical financial data for the fiscal years ended March 31, 2001, 2002, 2003, for the period from April 1, 2003 to February 5, 2004 and the nine months ended December 31, 2003 is referred to as the "predecessor" information.
 On February 6, 2004, an indirect subsidiary of Prestige Holdings acquired Medtech Holdings, Inc. and The Denorex Company, which at the time were both under common control and management, in a transaction accounted for using the purchase method.
 The summary financial data after such dates includes the financial statement impact of recording fair value adjustments arising from such acquisitions.
 The income statement and other financial data of Prestige Holdings and its predecessor for the fiscal years ended March 31, 2002 and 2003, the period from April 1, 2003 to February 5, 2004 and the period from February 6, 2004 to March 31, 2004 and the balance sheet data at March 31, 2003 and March 31, 2004 are derived from audited consolidated financial statements included elsewhere in this prospectus.
-The income statement and other financial data for the predecessor for the fiscal year ended March 31, 2001 are derived from audited consolidated financial statements not included in this prospectus.
+The income statement and other financial statement and other financial data of Prestige Holdings and its predecessor for the fiscal year ended March 31, 2004 are derived from unaudited consolidated financial statements included elsewhere in this prospectus.
+The income statement and other financial statements included elsewhere in this prospectus.
+The income statements included elsewhere in this prospectus.
+The income statements and other financial data for the predecessor for the fiscal year ended March 31, 2001 are derived from audited consolidated financial statements not included in this prospectus.